barseghyanartur/mandala-dot-painting-workshop-petteflet/presentation.rst

    :class: r-stretch
    :align: center

-Different Types of Mandalas
+Different types of mandalas
 ===========================

-There are so many kinds of mandalas!
+There are many kinds of mandalas

-Sand Mandalas
+Sand mandalas
 -------------

-Made with colored sand (like a sand castle, but way fancier!)
+Made with colored sand (like a sand castle)

 .. image:: images/03_a_chenrezig_sand_mandala.jpg
    :alt: Tibetan sand mandala